michaelschrijver/1kb-project/README.md

 ## Synopsis

 This is an OPL-2 tracker implemented as a PC BIOS.
 It should run on 386+, but runs in real-mode to keep the code size down.
+I've only tested it in emulators (qemu mostly, bochs a few times), once my flash chip programmer arrives I'll have a go at running it on hardware.

+Currently it's a bit oversized, but think there's a few more bytes to squeeze and otherwise features to remove.
+It produces horrible sounds, which is also something to look into.

 # Compiling it